debarghaBhattacharjee/Information-Retrieval-System/README.md

 Here, we specifically represent the documents and the queries using the TF-IDF model, which is one of the most popular Vector Space Models used for such tasks.
 I have discussed the process of creation of tf-idf vectors in the [SPAM-or-HAM](https://github.com/debarghaBhattacharjee/SPAM-or-HAM) project.

 ### The LSI Model
-The Tf-IDF has certain limitations which leads to the *term-mismatch* problem.SOme of these limitations:
+The TF-IDF has certain limitations which leads to the *term-mismatch* problem.
+Some of these limitations:
 - Ignoring the relationship between different words in vocabulary
 - Ignoring words having same orthographic forms but different meanings